JosTorre/SpicyOnions_last/README.md

 ### 1. client.py
 ------
-This is the front-end tool that allows users to send and recieve messages from the server.
-Upon recieving the message from the server, the client will compare the hashes of the sent and recieved messages to ensure integrity.
+This is the front-end tool that allows users to send and receive messages from the server.
+Upon recieving the message from the server, the client will compare the hashes of the sent and received messages to ensure integrity.

-The client must first contact the directory node in order to recieve a list of potential onion routing nodes and their RSA public keys.
+The client must first contact the directory node in order to receive a list of potential onion routing nodes and their RSA public keys.
 The client will randomly select the path through which the message will be sent, and it will encrypt the message in the following manner, where Node 3 is the exit node and Node 1 is the entrance node:

 a) AES Encrypt via Node 3's AES Key the following: [message + Node3_IP]